-6.3.7 I am seeing 'A' (added) status for an unchanged file!?
+6.3.9 I am seeing 'A' (added) status for an unchanged file!?

 The files cache is used to determine whether Borg already "knows" / has backed up a file and if so, to skip the file from chunking.
-It does intentionally not contain files that have a modification time (mtime) same as the newest mtime in the created archive.
+It does intentionally not contain files that have a timestamp same as the newest timestamp in the created archive.

-So, if you see an 'A' status for unchanged file(s), they are likely the files with the most recent mtime in that archive.
+So, if you see an 'A' status for unchanged file(s), they are likely the files with the most recent timestamp in that archive.

-This is expected: it is to avoid data loss with files that are backed up from a snapshot and that are immediately changed after the snapshot (but within mtime granularity time, so the mtime would not change).
+This is expected: it is to avoid data loss with files that are backed up from a snapshot and that are immediately changed after the snapshot (but within timestamp granularity time, so the timestamp would not change).
 Without the code that removes these files from the files cache, the change that happened right after the snapshot would not be contained in the next backup as Borg would think the file is unchanged.